 Before you create view frames, the desired alignment must already exist in your drawing.
 Depending on the type of sheets you want to produce (plan and profile or profile only), you may also need to have a profile already created.
 On the Output Tab of the Ribbon under the Plan Production Panel Select Create View Frames or right click view Frame Groups under prospector as shown in the figures below.

 Note: Make sure you set the annotation scale to match the scale you will be creating for your viewports.
 Best practice is to set the scale prior to creating the view frames.

 Want more?
 Download the full class handout to continue step by step: choose an alignment, create sheets and profiles, and much more.

-Sam is a CAD services manager and senior civil designer with Haley & Aldrich, Inc. Within these roles he presents workshops on CAD standards, tools, and productivity techniques to managers and users in both corporate and classroom settings.
+Sam is a design systems administrator with CHA Consulting, Inc. Within these roles he presents workshops on CAD standards, tools, and productivity techniques to managers and users in both corporate and classroom settings.
 He provides support on a wide variety of architectural, civil, mechanical, and structural design projects.
 Sam has over 25 years of experience involving production design and drafting, user support, and standards coordination.
 He continues to be very self-motivated and enjoys working in a team environment to accomplish project objectives on time and with high quality.
 Sam shares his knowledge through the AKN (Autodesk Knowledge Network) and has authored 12 articles in AUGIWorld from 2011 to 2018.
 Sam is the owner and operator of CADproTips.com and is professionally certified in AutoCAD.